tomost2019/IamTT/README.md

 Some short information about myself as a developer.

 #### Contact
-Contact form that sends to my email through EmailJS Api.
-To connect
+Contact form that sends the data from the form to my email through EmailJS Api.

 ### Chat
 Chat bubble on the right corner bottom to send direct messages.